MrHraza/Cook-it/README.md

 2. Open heroku, and create a new app.
 3. Navigate to the 'settings', finding 'Config vars'.
 Here add your configuration information. see example below.

+**NOTE: THE INFORMATION DISPLAYED IN THE IMAGE BELOW IS AN EXAMPLE AND NOT CORRECT**

 ![config vars](bigpot/static/images/configvars.png)